unahouExosite/docs/exositeready/gwe/README.md

 # ![GWE Logo](system_logos_exosite_ready_gwe_rgb_reva.png)

-ExositeReady™ Gateway Engine was created by Exosite to service a commonly occurring design pattern in IoT applications.
-This page provides information about what Gateway Engine does and does not do, as well as a list of the terms used and the additional resources available.
+ExositeReady™ Gateway Engine (GWE) was created by Exosite to service a commonly occurring design pattern in IoT applications.
+This page provides information about what GWE does and does not do, as well as a list of the terms used and the additional resources available.

 # Resources